Jones's van (Dad's Army): Dad's Army

-While it is doubtful that a small local butcher like Jones would have needed so large a van in real life, let alone have been able to finance its running costs during wartime, the van becomes essential in the series as a means of moving the Walmington-on-Sea platoon about.
-The platoon uses Jones's van as transport and an improvised IFV for their manoeuvres.
+While it is doubtful that a small local butcher like Jones would have needed so large a van in real life, let alone have been able to finance its running costs during wartime, the van becomes essential in the series as a means of primary transportation of the Walmington-on-Sea platoon.
+The platoon uses Jones's van as transport and an improvised infantry fighting vehicle for their manoeuvres.
+Jones, who is proud of his van, is often reluctant to allow various modifications needed for the platoon's activities.